 Upon reaching Stage 10, you will have the unique opportunity to reinforce your studies by practicing what you have learned in a grooming facility.
 Unlike other programs that generally charge in excess of $8,000 for a hands-on program, we include this rewarding and educational experience at a fraction of the cost as an essential part of the ABC learning experience.
 We believe that a hands-on component will provide each student with a better understanding and working knowledge of what is expected of a groomer in the working world.

 As a student, you will be evaluated on your aptitude for performing the tasks expected of a professional groomer.
 This stage allows you the opportunity to put what you have learned into practice.
-The externship consists of 100 hours of unpaid work experience which combines grooming basics with mastery skills while assisting a professional groomer with their four-legged clients.
+The externship consists of a minimum of 100 hours of unpaid work experience which combines grooming basics with mastery skills while assisting a professional groomer with their four-legged clients.

 Stage 11 – FINAL EXAM & GRADUATION - 14 Days (3.33 Units)

 The Final Exam is given once your course work and externship have been successfully completed.
 You will review all of the material presented in the previous stages to prepare for the final.
 This review time is allotted for you to re-read and study the various concepts that have been taught.
 The Final Exam is designed to test your overall knowledge of skills required to become a professional groomer and will cover all areas of the curriculum.

 ABC is also proud to provide supplementary Continuing Education Programs (CEPs) to graduates of our Grooming Instruction Program.
 ABC’s vastly informative CEPs were created due to our ongoing efforts to ensure that our students receive the most comprehensive and well-rounded education possible well after graduation.
 Each CEP is jam-packed with remarkably valuable, up-to-date and relevant information that enhances the student’s knowledge in the animal industry.
 Once students have become an ABC Certified Professional Groomer, they are provided with the exciting opportunity to gain additional information on working with dogs and cats.
 The CEPs are available for purchase at the time of enrollment, during the program, and at graduation.